SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 In addition to beer, wine and cocktails, they also have some great non-alcoholic drinks that count toward the minimum.
 If you don't want to drink, or you are driving, you will have plenty of options.

 They also have a full dinner menu.
-It's mostly pub type food with nachos, fries and wings.
-If you want something a little hardier, they also have some great salads, sandwiches, and a few tasty burgers.
+It's mostly pub-type food with nachos, fries, and wings.
+If you want something a little heartier, they also have some great salads, sandwiches, and tasty burgers.

-The heart of Fisherman's Wharf is only about a half mile away.
-You can either walk or take a Lyft/Uber/Taxi to get here.
-The walk does go up hill a little, but it's not too bad once you climb that initial part.
+The heart of Fisherman's Wharf is only about a half mile away from Cobb's.
+You can either walk or take a Lyft/Uber/taxi to get here.
+The walk does go uphill a little, but it's not too bad once you climb that initial part.
 It will take only about 15 to 20 minutes to walk here even at a slow pace.

 If you are coming over from Union Square, you can take the Powell/Mason (PM) cable car line to get here.
 It will drop you off at Columbus and Lombard which is about a block away.

-You can also take the 30-Stockton.
+You can also take the 30-Stockton bus.
 Pick it up at Stockton Street and Sutter Street.
 You will get off at the stop at Columbus Avenue and Mason Street.
-This bus ride takes about 15 minutes.
-I do want to warn you though that at times, this bus gets CROWDED.
-You may have to wait a bus to two to get a spot.
+This ride takes about 15 minutes.
+I do want to warn you, though, that at times, this bus gets CROWDED.
+You may have to wait for a bus or two to get a spot.
 It's a popular option for those going to Chinatown, so many people get off the bus before your final stop.

 If you do plan to drive, you will want to find a spot in a parking garage.
 The street parking is difficult here and is often only for two hours.